 The importance of plant species identity, ecological covariates and species interactions to explain species abundances was evaluated by model selection using the extended BIC criteria (Chen & Chen 2008).
 First we focused on species response to environmental variables and compared models (listed in Table 1) including either no covariate (Model 1-0), plant species identity as a cofactor (Model 1-1), ecological variables (all 10 FAMD dimensions described above, Model 1-3) or both plant species and ecological variables (Model 1-5).
 Second, we evaluated the importance of species interactions.
 PLNmodels enables fitting models where the residual variance-covariance matrix is constrained to be diagonal.
 Such models assume no possible interaction between fly species.
-We therefore compared all models with their diagonal counterpart (Models 1-2, 1-4 and 1-6) as a way to evaluate the importance of species interactions.
-After model selection, network inference was conducted on the selected model with PLNnetwork().
-In the selected sparse underlying network, the stability of each association of the selected network was calculated as its selection frequency (range 0-1) in bootstrap subsamples of the StARS model selection procedure (Liu et al. 2010).
+We therefore compared all models with their diagonal counterpart (Models 1-2, 1-4 and 1-6) as a way to identify unexplained species abundance covariations possibly resulting from species interactions.
 Third we estimated how well knowledge of the fundamental niche, here laboratory-measured preferences and performances, explained field abundances.
 In its present form, PLNmodels does not allow accounting for species traits (covariates describe samples but not species within samples).
 To cope with this limitation, we considered that assuming that species distribute according to their fundamental niche implies that species interactions are negligible, and species distribute independently from one another.
 Using this assumption we fitted models separately for each fly species, obtained their likelihoods and numbers of parameters, and computed the BIC of the seven-species dataset as:

 BIC=klnn-2lnL,

 where k and L are the sums of the numbers of parameters and likelihoods over the seven single-species datasets and n the number of samples.
 Following this principle, we built models where the host plant cofactor is replaced by either preference (Model 2-7 without ecological covariates and 2-8 with ecological covariates), or performance (Models 2-9 and 2-10), or both preference and performance (Models 2-11 and 2-12).
-In addition, all previous models were reevaluated on the datasets excluding D. ciliatus (Models 2-0 to 2-6).
+In addition, all previous models were reevaluated on the datasets excluding the species lacking fundamental host use estimates (D. ciliatus; Models 2-0 to 2-6).

 Results